 Months: September – April

-Completing the Scandinavian entries in our list, Sweden does have some advantages over other aurora hotspots: Though northern Sweden is hardly warm, it does benefit from the mild temperatures of the Gulf Stream making it a little less harsh than lots of other places where the lights are visible, such as Siberia and Canada.
+Completing the Scandinavian entries in our list, Sweden does have some advantages over other aurora hotspots: Though northern Sweden is hardly warm, it does benefit from the milder temperatures of the Gulf Stream making it a little less harsh than lots of other places where the lights are visible, such as Siberia and Canada.
 Sweden is also cheaper to visit than some of its Nordic neighbours – especially Norway where finding a pint for under £10 is practically unheard of.
 The village of Jukkasjärvi in the Kiruna region is ideal if you want some luxury thanks to the country’s first ice hotel, while the likes of Tärendö are small enough to avoid light pollution but also incredibly flat, meaning the skies feel enormous.
 The little outpost of Abisko is also about as far north as you can go in Sweden, and has become somewhat of a mecca for aurora spotters in recent years.

 If you’re after some more travel inspirations, check out our 7 Landscape Lovers You Need to Follow on Instagram.